Girls! Girls! Girls! 1962 – Elvis’ 11th Movie

 Elvis’ last movie of 1962 is my seventh favorite Elvis movie and one of the eleven Elvis movies I watch all the time.
-In fact even though it’s only my seventh favorite, Girls!
+In fact even though it’s only my sixth favorite, Girls!
 Girls!
 Girls! seems to be my go to Elvis movie as it is just pure fun.
 One of the reasons it is so easy to watch is because Elvis is particularly HOT in this movie.
 Yes he is always hot, but something about Elvis in this movie is even more mesmerizing than usual.
 I LOVE that fisherman’s hat Elvis wears and his rolled up sleeves and turned up collar.
 Also, Elvis’ hair is really glistening and dyed jet black.
 Another reason I love Girls!
 Girls!
 Girls! is Elvis’ performance of “Return to Sender.”
 It is not my favorite song by any means, but it is probably my favorite movie performance.
 Again, Elvis just looks magnificent in his all black and the way he moves (thank you Jackie Wilson) – just pure fun!
 Girls!
 Girls!
 Girls! is also the movie where we get to see ‘little elvis.’
 (Sorry if this is too vulgar, but I can’t help it.)
 During the dance scene “The Walls Have Ears,” Elvis is doing the Flamenco with costar Laurel Goodwin and gets quite excited.
 Elvis did not wear underwear in those days, so ‘little elvis’ just came poking out and quite obvious for everyone to see including Elvis who according to Joe Esposito noticed it in the dailies.

 The title Girls!
 Girls!
 Girls! is very misleading and could be a more appropriate title for some of Elvis’ other movies.
 This movie is really more about boats and fishing than girls, but I guess it is not very good publicity to call a movie Boats!
 Boats!
 Boats!.
 There are barely two girls in Girls!
 Girls!
 Girls! as love interests where in Elvis’ movies Wild in the Country and Spinout there were three love interests in each.
 Girls!
 Girls!
 Girls! was Elvis’ second movie filmed in Hawaii, but it is never mentioned in the movie that they are in Hawaii.
 It was years before I realized they were supposed to be in Hawaii.
 In all of my readings, no one seems to know why they never mentioned they are in Hawaii.
 Girls!
 Girls!
 Girls! was the only Elvis movie (not concert documentary, but actual movie) to be nominated for a Golden Globe award for Best Motion Picture – Musical or Comedy.
 While the Elvis movie formula took shape in GI Blues and Blue Hawaii, it was solidified in Girls!
 Girls!
 Girls! and set the tone for the rest of Elvis’ movies (until the last few).